scGetStuff/top-js-tictactoe/README.md

 The main goal is to have as little global code as possible; use module and/or factory.

-Using Revealing Module pattern.
+- Using Revealing Module pattern; tried to isolate UI, game logic and data model.  gameData.hasWinner() & gameData.isTie() feel like game logic, but they need data access.
+- The page is responsive, but right click breaks in browser tools phone view; for this project I don't care what happens on a phone.
+- I'm not doing multiple players, tic tac toe is a bad example for using factory pattern.
+Its just you against the AI; or you playing both.
+TOP should have a separate project for exercising factories.
-The page is responsive, at least in the browser tools, for this project I don't care what happens on a phone No need for user name field, I use left and right mouse for X & O; not concerned with UI, the module code is what matters.
+- No choice, use left and right mouse for X & O; not interested in doing extra UI work, the module code is what matters.